 1.2.
 XXXX … formally applied to SMAANZ to host the 2025 SMAANZ Conference.
 The SMAANZ board provisionally accepted this application in XXXX 2023.

 1.3.
-The dates and venue for the 2025 SMAANZ Conference are proposed as Wednesday X December to Friday X December, with the majority of activities proposed to take place on the University of Canberra campus.
+The dates and venue for the 2025 SMAANZ Conference are proposed as Wednesday X November/December to Friday X November/December, with the majority of activities proposed to take place XXXX.

 This Memorandum of Understanding (MOU) sets out the terms of the relationship between SMAANZ and the conference host and the expectations and roles of each party.